What is the UVA Entrepreneurship Cup?

 - Debbi Fields, founder of Mrs. Fields Cookies

-Concept competition entrants must submit a written proposal that incorporates the elements described under Requirements.
-Concepts are evaluated on their viability in the current marketplace and social environment.
+Entrepreneurship Cup entrants must submit a written proposal that incorporates the elements described on the submission page.
+Concepts are evaluated on their viability in the current marketplace and social environment, as well as additional judging criteria.
 Darden and U.Va. students will be encouraged to structure their entries around a design-based innovation process.
-Hands-on workshops (register here) will cover the topics of ideation, team building, presenting your idea effectively, and intellectual property.
-These workshops will enable students to collaborate across a wide range of disciplines, providing multiple opportunities for students to cross-pollinate business ideas within a design-thinking framework.

 In general, a winning idea does not have to be and often will not be "novel."
 For example, a previous finalist proposed creating a better format and targeting a new market for karaoke lounges.
 If your idea is not entirely new, plan to address this issue in your "Market Opportunity" section to discuss issues such as why there is still plenty of opportunity in the market, how your approach to the problem or the customer is unique or better than those currently in practice, why your management team is unique or better than your competition's, etc.

-The Entrepreneurial Concept Competition requires a business or not-for-profit proposal in general terms and should outline the idea, the market, the competition, and competitive advantages.
+The Consumer Goods & Services/B2B Concept Competition requires a business or not-for-profit proposal in general terms and should outline the idea, the market, the competition, and competitive advantages.
 Specific market and financial forecasts are not required, although participants should have a basic idea of the level of financing they would need to start the business.
 Concepts are evaluated on their viability in the current marketplace.